NabinSharmaitgithub/Gsvsg/deployment.md

 This guide will walk you through deploying the ShadowText application.
 Because this is a dynamic Next.js application that uses server-side features for real-time chat, it cannot be deployed on a static hosting platform like GitHub Pages.

-We recommend deploying to a platform that supports Node.js applications, such as [Render](https://render.com/) or [Vercel](https://vercel.com/).
-The following guide provides instructions for deploying with Render.
+We recommend deploying to a platform that supports Node.js applications, such as [Vercel](https://vercel.com/) (recommended) or [Render](https://render.com/).

-## Deploying on Render (Recommended)
+## Deploying on Vercel (Recommended)

+Vercel is the creator of Next.js and provides a seamless, zero-configuration deployment experience.

 ### Step 1: Push to GitHub

+If you haven't already, make sure your project is pushed to a GitHub repository.

 1.  **Create a new repository on GitHub:**
     Go to [github.com/new](https://github.com/new) and create a new repository (e.g., `shadow-text`).
-Do **not** initialize it with a README, .gitignore, or license.

 2.  **Initialize Git and connect to your GitHub repository:**
     In your local project directory, run the following commands, replacing `YOUR_USERNAME` and `YOUR_REPO_NAME` with your details.